Diogo-Ferreira/metricsWorkshop/README.md

 # metricsWorkshop

-## Secnario

-We have a temperature sensor in a room that records temp in a server.
+We have a temperature sensor in a room that records the temperature and sends it to a server.
 We want to monitor the temperature and server stats.

-## Instructions
+# Instructions

 Start graphite and grafana